Legal status of same-sex marriage: Global summary

-Same-sex marriage is legal (or will soon be legal) in the following countries:
+Same-sex marriage is legal in the following countries:

 Opinion polls

 Africa

 South Africa is the only African country that legally recognizes same-sex marriage.

 South Africa

 In December 2005, in the case of Minister of Home Affairs v Fourie, the Constitutional Court of South Africa ruled unanimously that bans on same-sex marriage were unconstitutional.
 The Court gave Parliament one year to change the laws, or same-sex marriage would be legalized by default.

 In November 2006, Parliament passed the Civil Union Act, under which both same-sex and opposite-sex couples may contract unions.
 A union under the Civil Union Act may, at the choice of the spouses, be called either a marriage or a civil partnership; whichever name is chosen, the legal effect is identical to that of a traditional marriage under the Marriage Act.
 Both religious and civil officials may refuse to perform same-sex marriages.